-Many physicians complain that typing in information from a visit simply takes too much time, up to five minutes per patient.
+Many complain that typing in information from a visit simply takes too much time, up to five minutes per patient.
 This time adds up quickly and can significantly reduce efficiency.

-How Dragon Medical Practice Works
+How Dragon Medical Works

 When the exam is over, there is voice recognition software that transcribes the rest of the physician’s notes as well as any other details that could not be entered during the visit.

-Dragon Medical Practice: A Success Story
+Dragon Medical Success Story

-As Dr. Jose Gude noted, “Doctors aren’t good typists.”
+One physician, Dr. Jose Gude noted, “Doctors aren’t good typists.”

 After five months, Dr. Gude already felt that the software was essential.
-Patient histories and other information could be spoken into a USB microphone at the charting station, a clear timesaver over typing.
+Patient histories and other information could be spoken into a USB microphone at the charting station, a clear time saver over typing.

 In addition, doctors can immediately read notes and check for mistakes, which is not always a possibility when using a medical transcriptionist.

 A doctor’s time is valuable, not only economically but for providing patient care.

 Doctors who can see more patients with less time spent charting are more efficient and less frustrated.
 Dragon Medical not only allows doctors to work efficiently and thoroughly, it saves money on costs from traditional transcription services.